 Mark Darby has re-joined the Company in a sales development role, operating out of our Nottingham Sales Office; he is available to visit customers of both Duraweld and Tennant Varipack.

 This reminded me of one great mystery regarding Richard Tennant’s purchase of Redland – how did Tennant ever hear about Redland and why did he ever buy it?
 Tennant’s company was of a very different nature to Redland, it made completely different products.
 Why did a man in Nottingham with a completely different business purchase an ailing little company in Bridgwater which occupied a building which Tennant knew was being demolished and make all the workers redundant except for father, whom he then worked nearly to death?
-Tennant had never done business with Cockhill and Bill Cockhill didn’t know him.
-No-one in Somerset had even heard of Richard Tennant before he declared his interest in buying Redland.
+Tennant had never done business with Cockhill and no-one in Somerset had even heard of Richard Tennant before he declared his interest in buying Redland.

 It is mentioned in the website’s spiel that Bill ‘retired’.
 No, Bill only sold Redland because the building was being demolished.
 Bill I’m fairly sure continued to be a very busy bee with business interests.
 Not that Bill was a busy bee for very long after he flogged Redland to Richard Tennant.
 Because Bill died.
 Father was upset and deeply shocked because he went to see Bill in Bristol one day, only to find Bill and his wife Marion in bits because Bill had just been told by his Top Doctor that he was ‘riddled with cancer’, nothing could be done and Bill had only weeks to live.
 Days later Bill died.